 Working with Smart Builder?

-Setting conversion goals in the Smart Builder interface is a tad different than the Classic Builder.
+Setting conversion goals in the Smart Builder interface is slightly different from the Classic Builder.
 See Setting Conversion Goals in Smart Builder for more details.

 Setting Multiple Conversion Goals

-Note:Multiple goal clicks from the same browser will only count once towards the total goal.
+Note:Multiple conversion goal clicks from the same browser will only count once towards the total goal.
+This is due to the nature of conversion tracking with our Unbounce cookies.

 Setting Up External Conversion Tracking in the Classic Builder